hazelcast/hazelcast-reference-manual/src/Map-NearCache.md

 ### Creating Near Cache for Map

 Map entries in Hazelcast are partitioned across the cluster.
 Suppose you read the key `k` a number of times and `k` is owned by another member in your cluster.
 Each `map.get(k)` will be a remote operation, meaning lots of network trips.
 If you have a map that is read-mostly, then you should consider creating a near cache for the map so that reads can be much faster and consume less network traffic.
-These benefits do not come free.
-When using near cache, you should consider the following issues:
+These benefits do not come free; when using near cache, you should consider the following issues:

 - Cluster members will have to hold extra cached data, which increases memory consumption.
-- If invalidation is turned on and entries are updated frequently, invalidations will be costly.
+- If invalidation is turned on and entries are updated frequently, then invalidations will be costly.
 - Near cache breaks the strong consistency guarantees; you might be reading stale data.

 Near cache is highly recommended for the maps that are read-mostly.
 The following is the configuration example for map's near cache in the Hazelcast configuration file.